-In our recent sales training webinar titled “How to Effectively Use Email as a Prospecting Tool” we outline some small changes that you can do to improve your results.
-You can watch the recording of it and get the slides here and below is a quick summary of what we discussed.
+In our recent sales training webinar, “How to Effectively Use Email as a Prospecting Tool,” we outlined some small changes that you can make to improve your results.
+You can watch the recording and download the slides here.
+Below is a quick summary of what we discussed.

 Also, Read How to Make Cold Calling Prospects Easy